Bet on 2022 Super Bowl Online in TN

 Betting on the Super Bowl is perfectly legal in Tennessee, as long as you bet with a licensed and regulated Tennessee online and mobile sportsbook.
 The state legalized sports gambling in 2020 and the first licensed TN online sportsbooks and mobile sports betting apps now live.

-There was limited fan attendance at the 2021 Super Bowl but it’s expected the stands will again be full for Super Bowl 56 in 2022.
+There was limited fan attendance at the 2021 Super Bowl but the stands will again be full for Super Bowl 56 in 2022.

 NBC has the broadcast rights to Super Bowl LVI.
-That means all TN NBC affiliates should carry the game.
+That means all TN NBC affiliates will carry the game.

 It was the year of the Music City Miracle when the Titans won the AFC Championship game on a kickoff return that featured a huge lateral and 75-yard run with just seconds left.